By Katie Wilson

 Tell us a bit more about Emile Wines

 Buyer Rebecca says: ‘As a woman working in the wine industry for 15 years, I’ve experienced first-hand how intimidating it can be.

 ‘Emile Wines is on a mission to change the snobbery around wine.
 We want to make it fun and inclusive for all.
 The industry is still very male dominated and we want to appeal to a younger, more female audience.’

-The sisters set up in the business in June 2020, naming it after Rebecca’s three-year-old son Emile, who sometimes helps with local deliveries if you’re lucky.
+The sisters set up the London-based business in June 2020, naming it after Rebecca’s three-year-old son Emile who sometimes helps with local deliveries if you’re lucky.

 So, how do you drink wine like a pro?
 Rebecca and Ellena give The Boutique Handbook a crash course.